Skip to main content

 SNMP - Network Autodiscovery

-Introduction to SNMP-Based Autodiscovery
+Introduction to SNMP-Based Discovery

 SNMP is a widely supported protocol and standard for managing network-connected hardware.
 There are three broadly deployed versions: SNMP v1, v2c (most commonly used), and v3.

 SNMP is typically used in a read-only capacity, but it can support read and write permissions.
 By default, it uses port 161.
 SNMP exposes management data in the form of variables, which are organized in a Management Information Base (MIB).
-An MIB essentially describes the variables available on a given system, each of which can be remotely queried via SNMP.
+An MIB describes the variables available on a given system, each of which can be remotely queried via SNMP.

 note

-SNMP Autodiscovery Items
+SNMP Discovery Items

 Categories of Discovered SNMP Data